floragunncom/search-guard-docs/_content/_docs_tls/tls_generate_certificates.md

 * You can be sure that nobody tampered with the traffic.
 * Only trusted nodes can join your cluster.

-Search Guard also supports OpenSSL for improved performance and modern cipher suites.

 The first step after installing Search Guard is to generate the necessary TLS certificates and to configure them on each node in the `opensearch.yml`/`elasticsearch.yml` configuration file.

 Note that each change to this file requires a node restart.